Our research is editorially independent but we may earn a commission for purchases made through our links.

 At The Lyle Hotel, you’ll find quilts draped over the beds, wallpaper that takes guests back a century, and antique furniture envelopes various walls.
 An artisan menu of dishes featuring crab, braised wine pot roast, langostino pasta and a variation of other tasty combinations are available at the restaurant, and the wine selection would impress any connoisseur.
 Bathrooms are sometimes shared here, but the combination of ambient dining and European style makes it a win.

-Located in Hood River, Oregon, Columbia River Gorge Hotel & Spa sits amongst seven lush acres of gardens, touting itself as a “manor-like boutique hotel”.
+Located in Hood River, Oregon, Columbia River Gorge Hotel & Spa sits amongst seven lush acres of gardens, touting itself as a “manor-like boutique hotel.”
 This is evident in its traditional exterior and antique furnishings that meld with pops of color and amenities like chef-prepared cuisine and a lovely on-site spa.
-A small strip of trees are the only thing separating you from the hood river, which can be seen from facing room windows, making it one of the most opulent spa hotels on the list.
+A small strip of trees is the only thing separating you from the Hood River, which can be seen from facing room windows, making it one of the most opulent spa hotels on the list.

 Simple.
 Cozy.
 Cute.
 The Inn of the White Salmon is the hotel for the minimalist family looking for a little haven.
 Some rooms feature regular beds, along with bunk bed nooks, which allow a family of four to comfortably vacation in the Columbia River Gorge.
-A lovely garden along with a lounging patio are perfect additions to the eco-friendly establishment.
+A lovely garden, along with a lounging patio, is the perfect addition to the eco-friendly establishment.
 A generous amount of restaurants are nearby for a delicious breakfast, lunch or dinner.

-The impressive brick structure of Historic Balch Hotel holds on to its original charm via period decor and methods to bring out the historic character.
+The impressive brick structure of the Historic Balch Hotel holds on to its original charm via period decor and methods to bring out the historic character.
 What the Balch Hotel presents is an authentic stay infused with local artwork and antiques, complete with charming claw foot tubs.
-The stay as a whole is so enriching, right down to the home cooked breakfast and fresh baked goodies, that it should definitely not be overlooked.
+The stay as a whole is so enriching, right down to the home-cooked breakfast and freshly baked goodies, that it should definitely not be overlooked.

-Straight forward and welcoming, the Westcliffe Lodge is a family run establishment, and you can feel the love and care that goes into the place.
+Straightforward and welcoming, the Westcliff Lodge is a family-run establishment, and you can feel the love and care that goes into the place.
 Everything is adorable, the staff is praised by guests, and the beds are heavenly after a day on the trails.
 Want to completely dive into the area’s nature scene?
-Try out a clamping site, which is basically a tent on a wooden platform with real beds!
+Try out a glamping site, which is basically a tent on a wooden platform with real beds!
 So it takes the things we hate about camping away and delivers just the good.